microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 > - Only refresh the cache if the key contains `products:all`
 > - Use the `Const.cs` file to point to the `REDIS_KEY_PRODUCTS_ALL` environment variable
 > - Call the Catalog Api endpoint in APIM using the `IHttpClientFactory` object provided to retrieve the `products`
-> - Only this method should be modified
+> - Only the `ProductsEventsTrigger` method should be modified
-> - Send a GET request on your APIM `/products` endpoint to trigger the first cache hydration
+> - Send a GET request on your APIM `/products` endpoint to trigger the first cache hydration to test the function

 </div>